cardiology-gen-ai/data-etl/mddocs/Syncope_2018.md

 are absent.
 Practical instructions for history taking are given in sec [tions 3 and 4 of the Web Practical Instructions.](https://academic.oup.com/eurheartj/article-lookup/doi/10.1093/eurheartj/ehy071)

-When epileptic seizures or psychogenic attacks are likely, appropriate steps should be taken.
-By using a detailed clinical history, physicians can differentiate syncope from other forms of TLOC in . [..........................................................]

 approximately 60% of cases.
 [12] For non-syncopal TLOC, refer to sec